-- 1. Begin in Mountain Pose. - 2.
+- 1. Begin in Mountain. - 2.
 Inhale, take feet slightly apart.
-Lift left arm overhead alongside left ear, press right arm into right side. - 3.
+Lift left arm overhead alongside left ear and press right arm into right side. - 3.
 Exhale, lean to the right.
-Gaze straight ahead or down towards the feet. - 4.
+Gaze straight ahead or down toward the feet. - 4.
 Inhale, return to the center. - 5.
 Exhale, lower left arm. - 6.
-Inhale, lift right arm overhead alongside right ear, press left arm into left side. - 7.
+Inhale, lift right arm overhead alongside right ear and press left arm into left side. - 7.
 Exhale, lean to the left.
-Gaze straight ahead or down towards the feet. - 8.
+Gaze straight ahead or down toward the feet. - 8.
 Inhale, return to the center. - 9.
-Exhale, lower right arm and step feet together into Mountain Pose. - 10.
-Repeat as required. - This sequence can be done behind or in front of desks/chairs.
-It's useful to re-energize learners when they get tired.
+Exhale, lower right arm and step feet together into Mountain. - 10.
+Repeat as many times as needed. - This sequence can be done behind or in front of desks/chairs.
+It's useful for reenergizing learners when they get tired.